AMENDED AND RESTATED BYLAWS

 (1) Any contract or transaction or series of contracts or transactions between the Corporation and any Member, Director, or officer of the Corporation or other entity in which any Member, Director, or officer of the Corporation holds a financial interest, having a value or consideration in excess of $50,000; and

-(2) Any resolution adopted by the Board of Directors for indemnification of any Director or officer of the Corporation.
+(2) Any resolution adopted by the Board for indemnification of any Director or officer of the Corporation.

 Notwithstanding the foregoing, no such disclosure statement shall be required if the contract or transaction was previously approved by the Principal Members pursuant to Section 8.1(b) of these Bylaws, or if the indemnification of the Director or officer was previously approved by the Principal Members pursuant to Section 7.2(b) of these Bylaws.